theoneandonlyzako/Blog-This/README.md

   # Installation
-  The following must be installed or linked in order to run the application properly: "dotenv", "express", "mysql2", "sequelize".
+  The following must be installed or linked in order to run the application properly: "bcrypt", "dotenv", "express", "express-handlebars", "express-session", "mysql2", "sequelize".

   # Usage
-  ​online ecommerce back-end
+  ​Users can Read, create, update and delete posts on anything tech and comment on other posts created by other users.

   # License
   This project is licensed under the Unlicense license.